 3. A medicine adapted to drive away or to reduce fever.

-2. In botany, a plant or flower that lasts only briefly before withering or dropping off: The queen of the night, or night-blooming cereus, is spectacular when the blossom opens, but is quite fugacious in that it fades away within a few hours.
+2. In botany, descriptive of a plant or flower that lasts only briefly before withering or dropping off: The queen of the night, or the night-blooming cereus, is spectacular when the blossom opens, but is quite fugacious in that it fades away within a few hours.

 Go to this Word A Day Revisited Index